 Additionally, you can compare the models by using the Sort by options in the Models pane.
-Delete any unwanted model by selecting the model and clicking the Delete selected model button in the upper right of the pane, or right-clicking the model and selecting Delete model.
+Delete any unwanted model by selecting the model and clicking the Delete selected model button in the upper right of the pane or right-clicking the model and selecting Delete.

 Try the parallel coordinates plot to help you identify features to remove.
 See if you can improve the model by removing features with low predictive power.
 Specify predictors to include in the model, and train new models using the new options.
 Compare results among the models in the Models pane.

-To improve the model further, you can try changing classifier parameter settings in the Advanced dialog box, and then train using the new options.
+To try to improve the model further, you can duplicate it, change the classifier hyperparameter options in the Model Hyperparameters section of the model Summary tab, and then train the model using the new options.
 To learn how to control model flexibility, see Choose Classifier Options.
-For information on how to tune model parameter settings automatically, see Hyperparameter Optimization in Classification Learner App.
+For information on how to tune model hyperparameters automatically, see Hyperparameter Optimization in Classification Learner App.

-If feature selection, PCA, or new parameter settings improve your model, try training All model types with the new settings.
+If feature selection, PCA, or new hyperparameter values improve your model, try training All model types with the new settings.
 See if another model type does better with the new settings.

 To avoid overfitting, look for a model of lower flexibility that provides sufficient accuracy.
 For example, look for simple models such as decision trees and discriminants that are fast and easy to interpret.
 If the models are not accurate enough predicting the response, choose other classifiers with higher flexibility, such as ensembles.
 To learn about the model flexibility, see Choose Classifier Options.

 This figure shows the app with a Models pane containing various classifier types.